 Provided by Virginia Railway Express (VRE)

-Many of these new VRE riders were able to take advantage of the VRE Mobile app, which experienced a spike in downloads during the last two weeks.
-VRE became the first transit system in the greater Washington area to offer such an app, which allows customers to plan their routes and purchase their tickets directly on their smartphones.
-They are also able to validate their tickets and completely bypass the need to visit a Ticket Vending Machine for more convenience and flexibility.
-In addition, riders can set up and utilize SmartBenefits for their fares with the app.
+New VRE riders can be prepared for their trips by downloading the VRE Mobile app, the first of its kind for a transit system in the greater Washington area.
+The app allows customers to plan their routes and purchase their tickets directly on their smartphones.
+For even more convenience and flexibility, they are also able to validate their tickets on the app and completely bypass the Ticket Vending Machines.
+Those who download the app can also set up and utilize SmartBenefits for their fares.

 Virginia Railway Express, the 10th largest commuter rail service in the U.S., is a partnership of the Northern Virginia Transportation Commission and the Potomac and Rappahannock Transportation Commission.
 VRE’s mission is to provide safe, cost effective, accessible, reliable, convenient, and customer responsive commuter-oriented rail passenger service.
 It provides more than four million rides annually in Northern Virginia and Washington, D.C.
 Visit vre.org for additional information.